bmsherman/LinAlg/README.md

 [hmatrix](http://hackage.haskell.org/package/hmatrix), which
 in turn uses a CPU BLAS library as well as LAPACK.

-It's a rather straightforward translation from hmatrix to LinAlg in fact, the names for many functions are exactly the same.
+It's a rather straightforward translation from hmatrix to LinAlg; in fact, the names for many functions are exactly the same.

 The HMatrix backend is installed by default, but can be disabled